-My favourite affiliate John Lewis operate in a very different way to most other retailers and have a well earned reputation for above average first-class customer service.
-Even the Deputy Prime Minister recently made a speech where he said we need more businesses to be run like John Lewis, and that a “John Lewis economy” may be an answer to some of our economic problems (Nick Clegg pushes ‘John Lewis’-style economy).
+The Deputy Prime Minister once made a speech where he said we need more businesses to be run like them, and that a “John Lewis economy” may be an answer to some of our economic problems.

 Quote from John Lewis site

 "The John Lewis Partnership's 69,000 Partners own the leading UK retail businesses – Waitrose, John Lewis and Greenbee.
 Our founder's vision of a successful business powered by its people and its principles defines our unique company today.
 The profits and benefits created by our success are shared by all our Partners. ”

 The person answering the telephone, the sales advisers, and the person who delivers your appliance, all have an extra incentive to give customers a high standard of service so they will remain loyal customers.
 If they give a better service then John Lewis should prosper, and all staff receive a share of the profits at the end of each year.
 It’s more than a financial incentive, it’s feeling part of the business.

 Ultimately this leads to a better customer experience all round